ibm-cloud-docs/blockchain-sw-213/ibp-console-ha.md

    ```
    {:codeblock}

-This example assumes your environment is running with a 1 replica. <blockchain-sw>Currently, replica sets are only supported for CAs.</blockchain-sw>
+This example assumes your environment is running with a 1 replica.
+Currently, replica sets are only supported for CAs.
 {: note}

 You can find your deployments by running the command: